 Records indicate that over the first 36 years of measurements approximately half of the original wells had increasing static water level trends.
 That trend continued until 2012, when drought conditions and increased irrigation pumping resulted in significant declines observed on all wells.
-Spring water level readings from 2013 to 2020 have shown moderate rebounds each year.
-Readings following the 2020 irrigation season reflected lower water levels than the fall of 2019 as much of the district received less than average rainfall resulted in higher than average pumping demands for much of the district.
-The spring 2021 readings will be important in assessing aquifer condition following winter recharge.
-There is potential for prolonged dry conditions to result in increased pressure on irrigation wells and reduced recharge to negatively impact groundwater quantity.
+Spring water level readings from 2013 to 2020 showed moderate rebounds each year.
+Readings following the 2020 and 2021 irrigation seasons reflected lower water levels than the fall of 2019 and 2020 as much of the district received less than average rainfall which resulted in higher than average pumping demands for much of the district.
+Spring 2021 readings reflected rebounds below that of years following average rainfall seasons.
+Prolonged dry conditions may result in increased pressure on irrigation wells and reduced recharge, negatively impacting groundwater quantity.
+LCNRD will again evaluate the impact to aquifers in the spring of 2023.

 Groundwater Quality: LCNRD monitors on average 112 irrigation wells across the district and 125 irrigation wells in the Bazile Groundwater Management Area (BGMA) located in south central Knox County.
-LCNRD also monitors water quality and water level of 20 observation wells in the BGMA.
-In 2015 the district began additional water quality and water quantity monitoring of the aquifers across the district through construction of 13 dedicated 7 observation wells.
-An additional 27 dus wells have been added to the monitoring program.
-Test holes were drilled and observation wells constructed using a combination of Nebraska Environmental Trust (NET) funds, Nebraska Department of Environmental Quality (NDEQ) funds, University of Nebraska Lincoln Conservation and Survey Division time and match, and match dollars provided by the LCNRD in an effort to better define the aquifer systems of the district, develop a groundwater monitoring network and manage the resource.
+LCNRD also monitors water quality and water level of 20 dedicated observation wells in the BGMA.
+In 2015 the district began additional water quality and water quantity monitoring of aquifers across the district through construction of 13 dedicated observation wells.
+In recent years 31 dedicated wells have been added to the monitoring program.
+Test holes were drilled and observation wells constructed using a combination of Nebraska Environmental Trust (NET) funds, Nebraska Department of Environmental and Energy (NDEE) funds, University of Nebraska Lincoln Conservation and Survey Division (UNL-CSD) time and match, and match dollars provided by the LCNRD to better define the aquifer systems of the district, develop a groundwater monitoring network and manage the resource.

-Water quality monitoring has indicated concern for increased nitrate contamination over the last 10 years.
+Water quality monitoring has indicated concern for increased nitrate contamination over the last 10+ years.
 Levels have reached Phase II limits in some areas where samples have reached 5ppm, the trigger level.
 The District response has been increased monitoring and educational efforts towards fertilizer management.
 The BGMA has been in a Phase III management area since 2004.
 Phase III management areas are established when 50% of the irrigation water samples taken have reached the trigger level of 9 ppm or higher for a period of at least three years.